defano/jmonet/README.md

 #### Static transforms

 Selected images can be flipped horizontally, vertically or rotated 90 degrees clockwise or counterclockwise via the Selection or Lasso tools.
+Adjustments to brightness, transparency and color are also available.

 Once a selection has been made, invoke one of the following methods on the `SelectionTool` object: